snac-cooperative/snac_eac_cpf_utils/readme.md

 How do I get a block of records from the MARC input?
 ----------------------------------------------------

+This section applies to larger data sets.
+Please skip this section if it does not apply to you.

-Get_record.pl simply gets some marc records, and we redirect into a temporary xml file.
+Get_record.pl simply gets some MARC21/slim XML records, and we redirect into a temporary xml file.

     ./get_record.pl file=snac.xml offset=1 limit=10 > tmp.xml